jghelani-hl/docker-demo-hl/README.md

 - `container_name` is the name of the container that you want to run.
 - `ports` is the ports that you want to map.
 This is important because the node app is running on port 3000 inside the container, and the React app is running on port 3000 inside the container.
 If we don’t map the ports, we won’t be able to access the apps from our local machine.
 - `environment` is the environment variables that you want to set.
 This is useful when you want to set environment variables for your services.
 We can also optionally use a `.env` file to set environment variables and use them in the `docker-compose.yml` file using the `- env_file: .env` option instead of the `environment` option.
+- `depends_on` is the services that you want to depend on.
+This is useful when you have multiple services that need to communicate with each other.
+You can define the order in which the services start up by using the `depends_on` option.
+You can also use the `restart` option to define the restart policy for your services.
+This is useful when you want to automatically restart your services when they stop running.
+The neat thing about `depends_on` is that the services that your service depends on will automatically start when you try starting just the one service.

 Now that we have a docker-compose file and the modules in their own directories with their own Dockerfiles, we can run the following command to build and run the containers: